Richardinho/angular-2-demo/readme.md

 Turns out that Angular expects a string but in Webpack module.id returns a number!
 Solution is to convert the module.id into a string.

+Questions

+1. How to run tests in browser for debugging?